Managers account for 70% of variance in employee engagement scores.Gallup, 2014 Why Great Managers Are So Rare

 Leadership and Self-Deception

-I have leveraged “Leadership and Self-Deception” by the Arbinger Institute with employees when the pattern is obvious to everyone but the two people engaged in the pattern (Employee and Manager).
+I have leveraged “Leadership and Self-Deception” by the Arbinger Institute with employees when the pattern is evident to everyone but the two people engaged in the pattern (Employee and Manager).
 This book moves the conversation away from the dynamic and has been eye-opening for everyone every time I’ve leveraged this book.